a-paxton/living-documents/README.md

 lies in their flexibility -- so experiment until you find what works best for you!

+### R markdown (directory: `rmarkdown`)

+To run the R markdown files, you'll need to start RStudio in the environment.
+If you're not familiar with [RStudio](https://rstudio.com/products/rstudio/), it's an *integrated development environment* or IDE that facilitates programming in a more user-friendly setup.
+(If you're familiar with MATLAB, RStudio will give you a very similar programming experience in R to the one that you're used to seeing in MATLAB.)

+To start RStudio, click the "New" button in the upper righthand corner.
+Select "RStudio" from the drop-down menu that appears.
+A new tab will open within your browser that includes RStudio.
+You can open files by selecting the "File" menu in the top-left corner, selecting "Open", and navigating to the appropriate file.
+When you have this file open, it will open a new pane in the top-left section of the RStudio window.
+This new pane is called the *source* pane, and it will be where you can write and save your code.
+Below the source pane is the *console* pane, where you can run code.
+The top-right pane is the *environment* pane, which shows the variables and custom functions specified in your directory.
+The lower-right pane is the *files*/*plot*/*help* pane, which serves a variety of functions: showing files in the current directory, displaying plots, and rendering help text (depending on which tab you've selected).
+For more on RStudio, check out the "Further reading and more examples" section (or just play around---remember, no matter what you do, you can't permanently ruin a Binder instance, since you can just get a new one).

+In the `rmarkdown` directory, you'll find two R markdown files:

+* `rmarkdown-basic.Rmd`: Start here.
+Playing around with this file will give you a very basic introduction to the R markdown format.

+* `rmarkdown-fake_experiment_data_analysis.Rmd`: Once you're done with the basic introduction, try this more realistic (but still toy) R markdown.
+It will demonstrate how you might structure a reproducible report.

 ## Further reading and more examples

 * R markdown cheat sheet: https://rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf